Horse Heroes: We Will Never Forget Them

 Who trained all these animals?
 Not to mention, their riders, drivers, grooms, farriers, and stable hands?

 "Great as has been the success of the American gun horse, still greater, though perhaps less appreciated, have been the war qualities of the American mule...probably the most serviceable and satisfactory animal used in the war." -- Brigadier-General T.R.F.
 Bate

 What was a day in their life like?

 "I believe that every soldier who has to do with horse or mule has come to love them for what they are and the grand work they have done and are doing in and out of the death zones.
 I want the public who have had no opportunity to know to share that admiration." -- Capt.
 Sidney Galtrey

-What happened to them – by the numbers?
-And where did they go after the Armistice?
+How many were there?
+What happened to them and where did they go after the Armistice?

 Most American horses were used by either the U.S., British, or French forces.
 Many spent their war in France, but if they were bought by the British Remount Service in the U.S., they might have served in Egypt or other theaters of war.
 Regardless, at the end of the war, there was neither funding or political will to bring the working horses home.
 Horses were a commodity, and just as armies today routinely abandon motor vehicles, so these armies sold off their horseflesh.
 Some went to slaughter, if too old, worn out, or injured to be sold as working animals.
 These may have been the lucky ones.

 If they were sold in Europe, they might well have gone to farmers who had been using horses before the war, who understood horse care, and lived in a temperate climate where grass and other forage was readily available.
 In short, these horses had a reasonable chance of going into a good life after the war.